Towards Real-time Multimodal Contextual Assistants

 Given a long egocentric video interleaved with user–assistant interactions, predict answers to user questions in a streaming fashion, maintaining coherence with past context.

-To facilitate this challenge, we are releasing the largest wearable AI dataset ever collected — three newly annotated, large-scale collections that are the first to combine long-duration egocentric video with real user–assistant conversations and proactive AI annotations.
+To facilitate this challenge, we are releasing three newly annotated, large-scale Wearables AI collections that are the first to combine long-duration egocentric video with real user–assistant conversations and proactive AI annotations.

 Register below to participate in the workshop.
 Individual registrations are open to all researchers and students.
 If you are participating in the Grand Challenge with a team, provide your team name in the registration form.